The Beat Beginner

 My main love for Mapex comes from the fact that most of the kits utilize hybrid shells.
 This is when two different woods are used to make the drums, leading to unique tones.

-The Mapex Armory kit is one of the most affordable options on the market to feature birch/maple shells.
+The Mapex Armory (in Europe) kit is one of the most affordable options on the market to feature birch/maple shells.
 I just love that mixture, as it gives warmth from the maple and punchy power from the birch.

 While the top-end Black Panther line is quite pricey, Mapex is typically seen as one of the more affordable drum kit brands.